Espai-React/react-avancat/README.md

-# Curs React-Avancat IT Academy
+# Curs de React Avançat IT Academy

 ## Alumne: Jordi Llop